NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 Rule ID: 87105
 ```

-This confirmed that the following chain was working:
+This confirmed the following path was working:

 ```text
 Windows FIM